 SSI Grants - Critical Incident Stabilization Funds

-This Office of School Safety grant is meant to assist schools that need additional resources to respond or recover from a very critical incident.
-There are several qualifications that a school/district must meet prior to applying, and these funds are awarded differently than other school safety grant funds.
+The purpose of this grant is to assist schools that need additional resources to respond or recover from a critical incident.
+There are specific qualifications that a school/district must meet prior to applying, and these funds are awarded differently than other school safety grant funds.
 A panel of representatives from the OSS Advisory Committee will review and determine if an application will be approved.